 --Photo by Brian Ittig

 Electrical power and telecommunications bandwidth

-The fiber-optic cables of the Regional Scale Nodes, the cabled component of the NSF Ocean Observatories Initiative (OOI), will carry electrical power (up to 200 kW) and telecommunications bandwidth (up to 240 Gbits/sec) into the oceans to serve the needs of science, education, and humanity at large.
-With design and construction led by the University of Washington, the 900 kilometers of OOI cable will create a large-aperture natural laboratory for conducting a wide range of long-term and innovative experiments within the ocean volume using real-time control over the entire cabled system.
+The fiber-optic cables of the Regional Scale Nodes, the cabled component of the NSF Ocean Observatories Initiative (OOI), carry electrical power (up to 200 kW) and telecommunications bandwidth (up to 240 Gbits/sec) into the oceans to serve the needs of science, education, and humanity at large.
+With design and construction led by the University of Washington, 900 kilometers of OOI cable and seven Primary Nodes were installed 2011-2012 by L3 MariPro.
+When complete in 2014, with >100 cabled seafloor and water column instruments, six major seafloor sites, and six state-of-the-art moorings, this system will create a large-aperture natural laboratory for conducting a wide range of long-term and innovative experiments within the ocean volume using real-time control over the entire cabled system.
 The project's formal name is the Regional Scale Nodes, or RSN.

 An overview of cabled ocean observatories is presented here in an April 2010 TED Lecture by John Delaney.

 A representative suite of natural phenomena that occur throughout the world's oceans and seafloor are found in the Northeast Pacific Ocean.
 Cabled ocean observatories in the U.S. and Canada that provide significant electrical power and high telecommunications bandwidth in real-time to arrays of sensors on the seafloor and throughout the water column will enable scientists to conduct local investigations of such global processes as major ocean currents, active earthquake zones, creation of new seafloor, and rich environments of marine plants and animals.
 Information on the OOI's cabled network's design may be found here.